• Skip to primary navigation

 10. Taking personal inventory on a continual basis and admitting any wrongs

-11. Improving one’s connection with the higher power through prayer and meditation
+11. Improving one’s connection with a higher power through prayer and meditation

 12. Living the Emotions Anonymous principles and sharing the program’s message